hwatkins/config_files/vim/bundle/vim-ruby-debugger/README.md

         http://github.com/astashov/vim-ruby-debugger/tarball/master

+    You will get the 'vim-ruby-debugger' dir with the plugin.

-2. Copy contents of 'vim' folder to your ~/.vim/ (or to ~/.vim/bundle/vim-ruby-debugger if you use pathogen).
-You should have 4 files there then: **~/.vim/autoload/ruby_debugger.vim**, **~/.vim/plugin/ruby_debugger.vim**, **~/.vim/bin/ruby_debugger.rb** and **~/.vim/doc/ruby_debugger.txt**
+2. Copy contents of the 'vim-ruby-debugger' dir to your ~/.vim/ (or to ~/.vim/bundle/vim-ruby-debugger if you use pathogen).
-    First file is a debugger plugin loader, second is a debugger itself, third is a small ruby script, that makes interaction between the VIM and the ruby-debug-ide gem.
-Fourth is a documentation file.

-3. Generate local tags file
+3. Generate the local tags file

         :helptags ~/.vim/doc

     Now, you can use

         :help ruby-debugger

     to get help for the ruby-debugger plugin.

+4. If using MacVim:

+    Modify your ~/.vimrc to add the following line:

+    ```VimL
+    let g:ruby_debugger_progname = 'mvim'
+    ```

 I've tested the plugin in Windows and Linux.
 All tests should be passed there.